Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 The Yerevan Opera is one of the most well-known buildings in the city and should certainly be on your Yerevan itinerary, even if you’re just checking it out from the outside (I have yet to go inside, shamefully).

-Opened on January 20, 1933, the stark grey building is surrounded with heaps of open-air cafes and a lot of green space.
+Opened on January 20, 1933, the stark grey building is surrounded by heaps of open-air cafes and a lot of green space.
 There is always something happening in and around the Opera building and that is what makes it such a spectacular spot to visit.

-The Opera consists of two halls- the Aram Khatchaturian hall and the Alexander Spendiaryan Hall.
+The Opera consists of two halls- the Aram Khatchaturian Hall and the Alexander Spendiaryan Hall.

-The Khatchaturian hall seats 1,400 guests and is a concert hall.
-The Spendiaryan hall is an opera and ballet hall with 1,200 seats.
+The Khatchaturian Hall seats 1,400 guests and is a concert hall.
+The Spendiaryan Hall is an opera and ballet hall with 1,200 seats.

 Enjoy Lunch at Temurnots